 Homestays

 What are the VWPP housing arrangements?
 VWPP students are housed in the homes of Parisians, most of whom have housed our students successfully in the past and have received favorable reviews.
-They have all been visited and interviewed by the Assistant Director and are regularly monitored.
+They have all been visited and interviewed by the Assistant Director and are monitored regularly.

-The Vassar-Wesleyan Program in Paris fee includes tuition, room and partial board with your Paris host (a continental breakfast every day + 3 dinners a week) arranged by the Vassar-Wesleyan Program in Paris, and a meal stipend given to you to cover meals that are not provided by your host, until the return of the group flight, at the end of the semester.
+The Vassar-Wesleyan Program in Paris fee includes room and partial board with your Paris host (a continental breakfast every day + 3 dinners a week), and a meal stipend to cover meals that are not provided by your host until the return of the group flight at the end of the semester.

-Exception to program housing may be made only in the case of students who wish to live with a relative living in Paris.
+Students must live in housing arranged by the VWPP except for those who wish to live with a relative living in Paris.
 In such cases, students must indicate this on the housing form and contact the Director of International Studies (Wesleyan) or the Director of International Programs (Vassar) for permission.
 The cost of room and partial board will be deducted from the program fee in such cases.
-Full year students may be granted permission to arrange housing on their own for the second semester provided the student lives with native French speakers and if authorized by the VWPP director.
+Full year students may ask the director of the VWPP for permission to arrange housing on their own for the second semester provided they live with native French speakers.

-Who will I live with?
-VWPP hosts are French speakers who are curious and interested in housing and helping international students.
+With whom will I live?
+VWPP hosts are French speakers who are curious and interested in interacting with international students.
 The people most likely to take in students in Paris are women living alone (who may work during the day, with or without children at home), older women or couples, retired or still working, whose children have or are starting to leave home, who enjoy housing students whom they find pleasant, agreeable, and intellectually enriching company.
 They choose this form of supplemental income over others because it offers more personable contact and provides an exchange of cultures for everyone involved.
 Some hosts with young children, teenagers, or children in the 20s who are studying in Paris may also have an extra room to rent, but these are more rare.

-From time to time, another student or young person may also be hosted at the same time, each with their own room.
+From time to time, another student or young person may also be hosted at the same time, each with his or her own room.

 In general, if you are ready to try new things and to adapt to French customs, living in a « chambre chez l’habitant » can be a rewarding experience that provides an opportunity to observe and interact with French people, and a good resource to help you improve your spoken French and learn first hand how Parisians live.

 What will my housing look like?
-A room in your Parisian host’s apartment; you will have your own single room and access to the host’s bathroom, which you will share with some or all of the other people in the household.
+You will have your own single room in your Parisian host’s apartment and access to the host’s bathroom, which you will share with some or all of the other people in the household.
 More rarely a private sink and/or toilet and even more rarely a private bathroom are available in Paris appartements.
-Paris living spaces and architecture render more than one bathroom quite rare in most Parisian apartment, but the toilets are usually separated from the bathing facilites.
-A few student rooms are located outside of the host’s apartment in the same building or in an adjacent building to your hosts, with their own cooking and bathing facilities.
+Paris living spaces and architecture render more than one bathroom quite rare in most Parisian apartments, but the toilets are usually separated from the bathing facilites.
+A few student rooms are located outside of the host’s apartment in the same or an adjacent building, with their own cooking and bathing facilities.
 You will also have access to a washing machine, kitchen privileges, an internet connection, and sometimes a landline phone, but you will not have unlimited access to them.
 Parisian architecture ranges from ancient to modern; some buildings have elevators, and many do not.
-Please let us know if there are mobility considerations we need to be aware of.
+Please let us know if there are mobility considerations of which we need to be aware.

 Where will my housing be located?
-All students are housed conveniently near a metro or tram station; all French hosts live in Paris or on the border of Paris.
-Students must be prepared to live in a French host situation and in all areas of the greater Paris area.
+All students are housed conveniently near a metro or tram station; all French hosts live in Paris or just outside of Paris.
+Students must be prepared to live in all areas of greater Paris.
 They will be considered commuting students, with an average commuting time of 35 minutes one way.
 Paris has an excellent, extensive, and sophisticated public transportation system, which makes getting around very convenient from all areas.
-Students enjoy living in every corner of Paris and its borders and getting to know their own typical neighborhood well, wherever they may be situated.
-Every area where students are housed have an array of local shops and some public space (square, park, pedestrian area) within walking distance.
+Every area where students are housed has an array of local shops and some public space (square, park, pedestrian area) within walking distance.

 What about meals and the meal plan?
-VWPP students have a modified board plan and a food stipend included in their program fees.
-7 breakfasts and 3 dinners per week are provided by your hosts.
-3 dinners per week provide an agreeable time for structured interaction over mealtime, without being a burdensome daily time committment for either student or host .
+Your hosts will provide 7 breakfasts and 3 dinners per week.
+These dinners provide an agreeable time for structured interaction over mealtime, without being a burdenfor either student or host.
 It is also the most popular solution for students who may have evening classes, theater or opera evenings or other evening commitments, but still wish to share some meal times with their hosts.
-It is a good solution for students who can do some of their cooking and want to eat some of their meals out (student restaurants known as the “Restau U”, inexpensive menus like Asian restaurants or “boulangeries”, or dinners out with friends).
+It is likewise a good solution for students who can do some of their cooking and want to eat some of their meals out (student restaurants known as the “Restau U”, inexpensive menus like Asian restaurants or “boulangeries”, or dinners out with friends).
 VWPP students receive a food stipend to cover their meals not provided by their hosts when in Paris.

 Regular daily mealtimes are the norm in France, and food and time spent at mealtime important parts of the culture.
-Some of your meals are provided by your hosts, so you must be ready to try new things and make every effort to attend planned dinners and offer to help set and clear the table.
-Although you can ask to have a meal put aside for you occasionally if you let your host know in advance if exceptionally you cannot attend a meal where you are expected.
-Meals that are missed are not refunded.
+Because some of your meals are provided by your hosts, you must be ready to try new things, must make every effort to attend planned dinners, and should offer to help set and clear the table.
+Although you can ask to have a meal put aside for you occasionally if you let your host know in advance, missed meals are not refunded.
 If you have specific dietary customs, restrictions, or allergies, please make sure you note them on your housing questionnaire.

 What way of life can I expect as a student living in a Parisian home?
-The more you are ready to adapt to your host family’s habits and rhythm for mealtimes, rituals, and use of space, the more you will be able to benefit from your relationship.
-Students and hosts often establish a warm relationship of mutual exchange; this takes effort and good will on the part of both parties.
-You’re likely to experience the French passion for debate, discussion and intellectual challenge, especially during mealtimes, for instance.
+The readier you are to adapt to your host family’s habits, mealtimes, customs, and use of space, the more you will be able to benefit from your relationship.
+Students and hosts often establish a warm relationship of mutual exchange, but this takes effort and good will on the part of both parties.
+You’re likely to experience the French passion for debate, discussion and intellectual challenge, especially during mealtimes.

 How can I insure my housing experience will go smoothly?
-Students will attend an orientation session dedicated to housing and intercultural questions where the VWPP provides you with essential tips from past students and important information on daily issues and cultural codes to help you avoid common pitfalls and misunderstandings, and help you integrate smoothly and successfully into your Parisian housing experience.
+Students will attend an orientation session dedicated to housing and intercultural questions during which the VWPP will provide you with essential tips from past students and important information on daily issues and cultural codes to help you avoid common pitfalls and misunderstandings and integrate smoothly and successfully into your Parisian housing experience.

 The VWPP provides you with a checklist of specifics to your housing situation to help you when you arrive in Paris.
 During your first week in your homestay, you should make sure that you understand them: room upkeep, use of kitchen and bath facilities, mealtimes, and so on.

-Students and hosts agree to adhere to the VWPP residence commitment that you will find in the next section, as well as a Covid protocol that we expect both students and hosts to adhere to.
-Please read it carefully.
-You should go over these points with your French host during your first week (they will be provided again to you when you arrive) and ask the Assistant Director any questions you have about any of these topics.
+Students and hosts agree to adhere to the VWPP residence commitment that you will find in the next section as well as a Covid protocol.
+Please read them carefully.
+You should go over these points with your French host during your first week (they will be provided to you again when you arrive) and ask the Assistant Director any questions you have about any of these topics.

-The program is available throughout the semester to serve as an intermediary between you and the homestay, but you are responsible for being informed about your housing specifics, respecting the house rules, and keeping the VWPP informed of any issues that arise in a timely fashion.
+The Assistant Director and Director are available throughout the semester to serve as an intermediary between you and the homestay, but you are responsible for being informed about the specifis of your housing, respecting the house rules, and keeping the VWPP informed of any issues that arise in a timely fashion.

 The program purchases a renter’s insurance policy for students housed by the program, covering some losses or damage you may cause or incur, with a 150€ deductible at the student’s expense.
 Lost or stolen key replacements, and the cost of repairs for broken items not covered by the insurance, will be charged to the student’s account.